mobulan/PSLP/README.md

 # README

-Source code of Transductive Few-shot Learning with Prototype-based Label Propagation by Iterative Graph Refinement.
+Source code of "Robust Transductive Few-shot Learning via Joint Message Passing and Prototype-based Soft-label Propagation".

-## Standard operation method
+## Quick Start

 1. Download pretrained.zip and unzip it to get the pretrained folder, put it in the root directory, and put it on the same level as other folders
 3. Modify the script folder name of `exp_scripts` in `main()` in main.py and select the appropriate script list